coding-shenanigans/shenanigans-bank/README.md

     updated_at TIMESTAMP(6) NOT NULL DEFAULT CURRENT_TIMESTAMP(6) ON UPDATE CURRENT_TIMESTAMP(6),
     FOREIGN KEY (account_id) REFERENCES accounts(id)
 );

+# Check the status of the event scheduler.
+SHOW VARIABLES
+WHERE VARIABLE_NAME = 'event_scheduler';

+# Event to cleanup expired sessions.
+# Runs daily at 1AM.
+CREATE EVENT IF NOT EXISTS cleanup_sessions
+ON SCHEDULE EVERY 1 DAY
+STARTS '2025-09-23 01:00:00'
+DO
+  DELETE FROM sessions
+  WHERE updated_at < NOW() - INTERVAL 24 HOUR;
 ```

 ## Run Locally with Docker